Kids and Family in Moscow

 - Purchase the complete Expat Arrivals Moscow Guide (PDF)

 Expats moving to Moscow with children should prepare for a sizeable challenge.
-Conquering the cold weather and the intimidating transportation system with little ones in tow requires some real courage, or at least some feigned bravado.
+Conquering the cold weather and the intimidating transport system with little ones requires some real courage.

-That said, there are plenty of child-friendly activities available in the city, and a number of expat support systems in place to help steel any parent's nerves against unanticipated stress.
+That said, there are plenty of child-friendly activities available in the city.
+Several expat support systems exist to help calm any parent's nerves against unanticipated stress.

 Family life in Moscow

-The long months of freezing temperatures in Moscow inevitably affect family life, and limit the outdoor activities one can enjoy.
-Few Russian families and children can be seen out on the streets in winter unless they’re heavily bundled up or out ice-skating on the frozen ponds.
-Furthermore, the babushkas are known for shouting at Westerners whose children are not deemed properly clothed, something expats usually get used to.
+The long months of freezing temperatures in Moscow inevitably affect family life and limit the outdoor activities one can enjoy.
+Few Russian families and children can be seen out on the streets in winter unless they are heavily bundled up.
+However, ice-skating is a common activity for children and adults alike in winter.

 Traffic in Moscow can be a real problem.
 People drive fast and there are very few above-ground places to cross larger roads.
-So if using a stroller, this means going up and down at least two flights of stairs to enter and exit the pedestrian-friendly underpass.
+So, if using a stroller, this means tackling stairs to enter and exit the pedestrian-friendly underpass.
+Baby carriers may be a preferred option.

 The metro is extensive, cheap and easy to use but, again, expats should bear in mind the presence of stairs.
 Once familiar with the most common metro stops, parents will be able to choose those with no stairs and make life a little easier.